 - Now, quickly whip up your dressing by mixing the olive oil, mustard and balsamic vinegar in a small dish.

 - It's time to assemble your salad.
 In a large serving bowl or plate, arrange your baby spinach, cherry tomatoes, and cheese.
-Top with your cooked pumpkin and sprinkle generously with Lemon & Herb Dukkah and toasted pine nuts.
+Top with your cooked pumpkin and sprinkle generously with the dukkah and toasted pine nuts.
 Drizzle with your tangy balsamic dressing and serve immediately.